SparklePigBang/cunt-soul/README.md

 Introduction
 ------------

-Cunt-Soul is an adaptation of the popular game Shithead, it can be played with up to 4 players.
+Cunt-Soul is an adaptation of Fuck Brains which is an adaptation of the popular game Shit Head, it can be played with up to 4 players.
 The objective of the game is to be the first to play all of your cards.
 The game is played with a full 54 card deck i.e. including 2 jokers.
 In general you must follow a played card with a card of equal value or one of greater value, however, all cards have abilities that allow more options for playing cards.

 Card abilities